 Envoy’s pre-registration feature allows you to create invites for your expected visitors.
 While pre-registration has many benefits, a main perk is that it creates a better visitor experience.

 When an invited visitor signs in on the iPad, they’ll tap the “Tap to sign in” button, then fill in the name field.
 If their name is a match to any invites on that day, the rest of their fields will fill in automatically.

-- Invites match based on name, and must match exactly.
+- Invites match based on name and email, and must match exactly.
 Unfortunately, Envoy cannot match based on nicknames or typos.

 - Invites are valid for only the expected arrival date.
 If the visitor signs in on a different day, their details will not appear automatically.

 Available on Premium & Enterprise plans

 If there are times when visitors need to skip the iPad, you can sign them in from the dashboard.
 When you create entries from the dashboard, you’ll still have the chance to send a host notification and print the visitor badge.
 There are two ways to create entries from the dashboard:

 You can create new entries from the visitor log.
 When you do so, you’ll have a record of the visitor, but they will not sign your legal documents or have their photo taken.
 To create a new entry, follow these steps: